ishaannawani25007-hash/Nawani-s-Distortion/README.md

 9v - Positive 9v power

-Note: The pedal wiring works the same as most PedalPCB pedals with a 3PDT footswitch unless otherwise noted.
+Note: The pedal wiring works the same as most 'PedalPCB' pedals ,I have designed the circuit with that in mind.
 You can use this  [this build documentation](https://docs.pedalpcb.com/project/Amentum.pdf) build documentation as a wiring reference.

 ![Img](https://github.com/ishaannawani25007-hash/Nawani-s-Distortion/blob/main/Wire/Screenshot%202026-03-06%20004447.png)